 Learn the essentials of woodland ecology and the woodland management techniques necessary to maintain threatened woodland ecosystems.
 Woodlands and savannas once covered vast stretches of the Great Lakes region.
 Today, these ecosystems are threatened by encroaching development, invasive species, and pollution.
-Discuss the principles of woodland ecology underlying restoration practice, learn about sites that represent different stages of restoration, and explore the controversies surrounding management of these systems.
-This class is held entirely online and can be taken as a component of the Woodland Stewardship Program in natural areas management.
+Discuss the principles of woodland ecology underlying restoration practice, learn about sites that represent different stages of restoration, and explore the controversies surrounding management of these systems in an engaging online course.
+This class is held entirely online and can be taken as a component of the Natural Areas Conservation Training Program in natural areas management.

 Prerequisites: Intro to Ecological Restoration (W100) or previous restoration experience.

 Requirements: Must have access to the internet and provide an email address at registration.
 Must know how to use a web browser and how to send and receive email.

 Continuing education: This class can be used to fill the “Pick one: Woodland, Wetland, or Prairie Ecology” requirement for the Natural Areas Conservation Training Program.

 Registration closes 11:59 p.m., Tuesday, November 27, 2018

 Online component begins: Wednesday, November 28, 2018

 Nonmembers: Fees include admission to the Arboretum.

 BY PHONE: 630-719-2468 (or to be waitlisted, M-F, 9:00 a.m. to 4:00 p.m.)